Recent Film and Television Productions

 Planispheres provided business and legal affairs services, developing the business plan, as well as troubleshooting during pre-production and post-production to Fruitcake Films.

-An impressive cast was assembled including Jodie Whittaker, who came to prominence after her break out performance in ‘Venus’ (2006) starred in ‘Attack the Block’ (2011), ‘Good Vibrations’ (2012), and ‘Trust Me’ (2017) and television’s ‘Journeyman’,'Adult Life Skills', and Broadchurch'.
-Jodie is currently the 13th incarnation of ‘Doctor Who'.
+An impressive cast was assembled including Jodie Whittaker, who came to prominence after her break out performance in ‘Venus’ (2006) and starred in ‘Attack the Block’ (2011), ‘Good Vibrations’ (2012), and ‘Trust Me’ (2017) and television’s ‘Journeyman’,'Adult Life Skills', and Broadchurch'.
+Jodie went on to become the 13th incarnation of ‘Doctor Who'.
 Lead actor Ed Hogg (‘Jupiter Ascendin’g (2015), 'Anonymous (2011), 'White Lightnin’ (2010 and 'Alfie' (2005), starred alongside Carrie Fisher in the US set feature film ‘White Lightnin’ which screened to critical acclaim at Sundance in 2010.
 Ed was selected by Screen International, the industry’s leading trade journal, as one of the rising stars of tomorrow.
-Also staring Cathy Tyson, Bafta and Golden Globe nominee, star of the hit film ‘Mona Lisa’ and multi award-winning TV series ‘Band Of Gold'.
+Also starring Cathy Tyson, Bafta and Golden Globe nominee, star of the hit film ‘Mona Lisa’ and multi award-winning TV series ‘Band Of Gold'.

 This Is What It Is Feature Fim | Drama | 94 mins | 2008 | UK